Investing

 DISCLAIMER

+Past performance is not indicative of future results.
+Breckinridge makes no assurances, warranties or representations that any strategies described herein will meet their investment objectives or incur any profits.
 Performance results for Breckinridge’s investment strategies include the reinvestment of interest and any other earnings, but do not reflect any brokerage or trading costs a client would have paid.
 Results may not reflect the impact that any material market or economic factors would have had on the accounts during the time period.
 Due to differences in client restrictions, objectives, cash flows, and other such factors, individual client account performance may differ substantially from the performance presented.

-All investments involve risk, including loss of principal.
-Diversification cannot assure a profit or protect against loss.
 Fixed income investments have varying degrees of credit risk, interest rate risk, default risk, and prepayment and extension risk.
 In general, bond prices rise when interest rates fall and vice versa.
-This effect is usually more pronounced for longer-term securities.
-Income from municipal bonds can be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the IRS or state tax authorities, or noncompliant conduct of a bond issuer.